IntelRealSense/librealsense/wrappers/python/applications/README.md

 # Utilities

-OpenCV Like Camera Wrapper - Low level camera features like exposure, laser power, left and right images are used to connect to Real Sense camera in real time.
+OpenCV Like Camera Wrapper - controls low level camera features like exposure, gain, laser power, provides access to left and right sensor images and additional features.
+It can be used to connect to Real Sense camera in real time.
+It provides a simple UI to store videos and images in different formats.

 [![RGB](utils/doc/cam_rgb_d.jpg)](utils/README.md) | [![D16](utils/doc/cam_d_3.jpg)](utils/README.md) | [![SC1](utils/doc/cam_d_5.jpg)](utils/README.md) |
 :------------: |  :----------: | :-------------:  |